dyddreaming/SayToBIM/README.md

 # SayToBIM
-Say to BIM, Say to Metaverse - Free your hands, express your ideas, BIM models come uninvited, and the urban metaverse is built by you!
+Say to BIM, Say to Metaverse target customer groups with BIM modeling, design and construction information visualization, and the construction of urban metaverse needs from design institutes, construction units, major universities, etc. We will break away from the traditional 3D modeling interaction method limited to mouse and keyboard input, and provide an immersive 3D modeling system based on speech recognition and gesture recognition, an intelligent import system for production and construction information based on speech and text recognition, and a rapid query platform for urban building information.
+This platform is a three-dimensional modeling metaverse intelligent information platform that can be used in civil architecture design, construction The entire operation process plays its role throughout the entire cycle, bringing convenience to human production and life.
 ## App.py
 Implement encapsulation of text interaction and voice interaction interfaces
 ## Chat.py